 How do you cut the wood?

-I cut the wood by drawing in the centre of the door then drilling around it until the centre pops out.
-Then I mark and drill the 4 screw hole locations.
+Mark and drill the 4 screw hole locations and cut the wood by drawing in the centre of the door then drilling around it until the centre pops out.
 You can use a jigsaw.
 Use the actual door as a template.
 It is the best way as you can locate the whole door position better.